Shawn Romack's Bio

-Hello my fellow scouters, my name is Shawn Romack, they guy that works side by side with Scott getting IS online.
-I would like to share some information about me so you get to know me better, so here it goes.
+Hello my fellow scouts, my name is Shawn Romack, they guy that works side by side with Scott getting IS online.
+I would like to share some information about me, so you get to know me better, so here it goes.

-I was born in Lubbock, Texas on October 13th, 1977.
+I was born in Lubbock, Texas, on October 13th, 1977.
 I had a very rough childhood, my mother and dad abused drugs and alcohol, and I was abused mentally but not physically.
-At three years old my dad divorced my mom and I had to move away with him, this was the last time I ever got to see my mom, I do miss her still.
-At seven, my grandfather took me away from my dad because my dad wasn't being the father he needed to be and from then on my grandpa started raising me.
+At three years old, my dad divorced my mom, and I had to move away with him, this was the last time I ever got to see my mom, I do miss her still.
+At seven, my grandfather took me away from my dad because my dad wasn't the father he needed to be, and from then on, my grandpa started raising me.
 I am very grateful that he did what he did, without him who knows how things would have turned out.
-My only parent I ever knew died on August 10th, 2002 from cancer.
-He never knew he had it til it was too late.
+My only parent, I ever knew died on August 10th, 2002, from cancer.
+He never knew he had it till it was too late.

-After all of this I met my beutiful wife Stephanie, we got married on November 22nd, 2004.
+After all of this, I met my beautiful wife Stephanie; we got married on November 22nd, 2004.
 I know it is an odd date, but it has a lot to do with her oldest sons birthday.
 He passed away from a freak accident on a bicycle in 2002.
-I have two beautiful daughters, Ariana age 3, and Melinda age 2, and Layla Kayleigh was born on september 5th.
-Also I have a step-son, his name is Anders, he is 10 years old and is in the gifted program.
+I have two beautiful daughters, Ariana, age 3, and Melinda, age 2, and Layla Kayleigh was born on September 5th.
+Also, I have a step-son, his name is Anders, he is ten years old and is in the gifted program.

-Now I know everyone is asking where is my scouting background, well it was very short and brief lets say real brief.
-I was in the cub scout program but because my grandfather didn't like the troop he pulled me out, I still think what I could have done as a kid in scouting, well I will never know.
+Now I know everyone is asking where is my scouting background, well it was very short, and briefly let's say real briefly.
+I was in the cub scout program, but because my grandfather didn't like the troop he pulled me out, I still think what I could have done as a kid in scouting, well I will never know.

-I have had a love affair with computers since I was 9 years old, I started with the old IBM computers that didn't have hard drives and you had to use 5.25 inch floppy drives, this is when I learned how to program.
+I have had a love affair with computers since I was nine years old, I started with the old IBM computers that didn't have hard drives, and you had to use 5.25-inch floppy drives, this is when I learned how to program.
 Now lets fast forward here, when I met Scott I didn't expect I was going to be doing a site like this.
 I figure now this is redemption for not belonging to a scout program.

 Thanks for reading this and to all the volunteers thank you for helping out.